24 Carrot Kitchen

 Use a potato masher to puree the banana.

-Add the wet ingredients to a mixing bowl – eggs, mashed banana, coconut oil, non-dairy milk, and vanilla.
+Add the wet ingredients (liquid ingredients) to a medium mixing bowl - large eggs, mashed banana, coconut oil, your favorite non-dairy milk (see below for tips), and vanilla extract.

 Wet ingredients in a glass bowl.